Filtration: Achieving flow through the filter

-Fluids flow through a filter due to a difference in pressure—fluid flows from the high-pressure side to the low-pressure side of the filter.
-The simplest method to achieve this is by gravity and can be seen in the coffeemaker example.
+Fluids flow through a filter due to a pressure difference—fluid flows from the high-pressure side to the low-pressure side of the filter.
+The simplest method to achieve this is by gravity which can be seen in the coffeemaker example.
 In the laboratory, pressure in the form of compressed air on the feed side (or vacuum on the filtrate side) may be applied to make the filtration process faster, though this may lead to clogging or the passage of fine particles.
 Alternatively, the liquid may flow through the filter by the force exerted by a pump, a method commonly used in industry when a reduced filtration time is important.
 In this case, the filter need not be mounted vertically.

 Filter aid

 Certain filter aids may be used to aid filtration.
 These are often incompressible diatomaceous earth, or kieselguhr, which is composed primarily of silica.
 Also used are wood cellulose and other inert porous solids such as the cheaper and safer perlite.
-Activated carbon is often used in industrial applications that require changes in the filtrates properties, such as altering color or odor.
+Activated carbon is often used in industrial applications that require changes in the filtrate's properties, such as altering colour or odour.

 These filter aids can be used in two different ways.
 They can be used as a precoat before the slurry is filtered.
 This will prevent gelatinous-type solids from plugging the filter medium and also give a clearer filtrate.
 They can also be added to the slurry before filtration.
-This increases the porosity of the cake and reduces resistance of the cake during filtration.
+This increases the porosity of the cake and reduces the resistance of the cake during filtration.
 In a rotary filter, the filter aid may be applied as a precoat; subsequently, thin slices of this layer are sliced off with the cake.

 The use of filter aids is usually limited to cases where the cake is discarded or where the precipitate can be chemically separated from the filter.

 Alternatives

-Filtration is a more efficient method for the separation of mixtures than decantation, but is much more time-consuming.
+Filtration is a more efficient method for the separation of mixtures than decantation but is much more time-consuming.
 If very small amounts of solution are involved, most of the solution may be soaked up by the filter medium.

-An alternative to filtration is centrifugation—instead of filtering the mixture of solid and liquid particles, the mixture is centrifuged to force the (usually) denser solid to the bottom, where it often forms a firm cake.
+An alternative to filtration is centrifugation.
+Instead of filtering the mixture of solid and liquid particles, the mixture is centrifuged to force the (usually) denser solid to the bottom, where it often forms a firm cake.
 The liquid above can then be decanted.
-This method is especially useful for separating solids which do not filter well, such as gelatinous or fine particles.
+This method is especially useful for separating solids that do not filter well, such as gelatinous or fine particles.
 These solids can clog or pass through the filter, respectively.